thachmai/thachmai.github.io/_posts/2015-04-30-running-mongodb-container.md

 sudo docker run -d -p 27017:27017 -v ~/data:/data/db mongo
 ```

 Don't be intimidated by the parameters of the command.
-You'll get used to it after playing around with docker.
+You'll get used to it after [playing](https://docs.docker.com/userguide/dockervolumes/) [around](http://docs.docker.com/userguide/usingdocker/) with docker.

 At this point, you should have a MongoDB instance listening on port 27017.
-Its data is stored in `~/data` directory.
+Its data is stored in `~/data` directory of the docker host.

 Next, let's populate the fresh database with some data.